department-of-veterans-affairs/ascent-base-ami/vault-certificate/README.md

 - Certificates are requested with a 1 year expiration at system startup and a systemd timer is set to renew 1 year after

+- Returned certificates and private key are stored in /home/vaultuser/certs

-- Issuing CA cert is stored in pem format in /etc/pki/ca-trust/source/anchors RedHat system location and added to OS via update-ca-trust command
+- Issuing CA cert is copied in pem format to /etc/pki/ca-trust/source/anchors RedHat system location and added to OS via update-ca-trust command